 Failure to do so risks breach of your contract, and the buyer could make a legal claim against you.
 This applies to anything that would stop the buyer immediately occupying the property, such as furniture and rubbish being left around.

-It is your responsibility to ensure the property is vacated and emptied.
+It is your responsibility as the seller to ensure the property is vacated and emptied.
 Therefore, if you have any tenants, it lies with you to ensure they’re moved out before completion day.
-If the tenants do not move on time or leave behind possessions and rubbish, this could again result in a claim from the buyer and a delay in competition.
+If the tenants do not move on time or leave behind possessions and rubbish, this could result in a delay in competition and a claim from the buyer.

 What problems can arise around vacant possession?

-While most property purchases and sales go smoothly once exchange of contracts has occurred, things can still go wrong.
+While most property transactions go smoothly once exchange of contracts has occurred, things can still go wrong, such as:

 Where does conveyancing come in?